 Even the bravest of people can quiver at the sight of an eight legged pest, nevertheless unless you saw the 1990 classic Arachnophobia and found it a pleasant watch, you’re going to want to know how to get these little heart stoppers out of your house.
 The following tips and information should help prepare you the battle ahead:

 Unfortunately the answer here is yes, although we are not on the same level as our Australian counterparts.
-We do not need to be too worried because the two venomous spiders rarely bite humans and if they do, there is an accessible anti-venom available.
+We don't need to be too worried though as the two venomous spiders we have in New Zealand rarely bite humans and if they do, there is an accessible anti-venom available.
 The third, is not venomous however if provoked it might leave a nasty bite.
-The three spiders in question are -
+The three spiders in question are:

 One of our native species, they are most commonly found along the coastline on both the North and South islands.
-They are currently endangered due to changes in their habitats which could be a factor in why they are appearing in and around the outsides of peoples homes.
+They are currently endangered due to changes in their habitats.
+This could be a factor in why they are appearing more often in and around the outside of peoples homes.

 The females have a round black body that features a white-bordered red stripe on their back and an hourglass mark on their underneath.
 The males are smaller with a black rounded body and white markings.